 Women ages 25 to 34 most commonly cite motherhood as their prime motivation.
 Typically, they’re finished having kids and want to restore their bodies to pre-baby shape.
 As one put it, “After giving birth to five children and breastfeeding them each for two years, it was time to reclaim my body as my own.”

 Motives shift for slightly older women, ages 35 to 44.
 Many still want to reverse the wear and tear of pregnancy, but they’re more concerned with their overall health.
 Eighteen percent of respondents say they had significant health concerns, often related to weight.
 “I want to be able to do things with my kids without running out of breath,” wrote one woman.

 Slightly older women say they were inspired to investigate treatment options because they saw signs of age creeping in.
-A quarter of women aged 45 to 54 listed aging as their #1 motivation, compared to only 14% of 35- to 44-year-olds and 6% of 25- to 34-year-olds who said the same.
+A quarter of women aged 45 to 54 listed aging as their No. 1 motivation, compared to only 14 percent of 35- to 44-year-olds and 6 percent of 25- to 34-year-olds who said the same.
 “As I get older I’ve come to realize that feeling good on the inside doesn’t mean much if you look bad on the outside,” one respondent wrote.
 “Mother Nature isn’t always kind.”

 Interested in learning more about any of these procedures?
 Ask a doctor.